 Not only does exercise boost creative brain power, but little doses of exercise, like walking, can improve creativity by allowing the mind to enter that relaxed state of suggestibility.
 Getting out into nature and/or digging in the dirt can also inspire your creative brain.
 Need some garden inspiration?
 Check out my post on how to grow a pineapple plant!

 Fasting seems the antithesis of everything in our American food culture of bigger, faster and more convenient.
-But there is evidence that our human bodies are not only biologically built for fasting, but that intermittent fasting can be quite beneficial in terms of health and brain function.
+However, there is evidence that our human bodies are not only biologically built for fasting, but that intermittent fasting can be quite beneficial in terms of health and brain function.
 Intermittent fasting has been shown to reduce the inflammation that is the source of many diseases, as well as reset the metabolism, increase energy and boost brain power.
 In addition to increasing positive, brainpower enhancing hormones, intermittent fasting can also clear away mental clutter, making room for creative ideas!

 Not everyone is a candidate for intermittent fasting, so do your research and/or talk to your doctor before starting any fasting regimen.